vishal-n/Face-Detection/README.md

 # Face-Detection
 A face detection model using OPENCV and deep learning

-To install the required libraries pip3 install cv2 pip3 install numpy pip3 install argparse
+To install the required libraries<br/>
+pip3 install cv2
+pip3 install numpy
+pip3 install argparse